johnsonsudre/simple-auth/readme.md

 This is a small backend project to exercise a auth approach that uses express, express-session, mongodb, mongoose, bootstrap, bcrypt and ejs.

+## How does this work?

+Initially the app test if the db contain the root user, if not exist hes is created with the password "123".
+This user dont modify this name "root" and your role is defined as "root".
+From user root other users can be created (and removed) with the roles ["admin", "normal"].
+Admin users can be create and remove others users too, but hes dont get modify the root user.
+Normal users only view the list of users.

+## Admin page

 ![](./public/admin.JPG)

 ## Getting Started